-Last month the collective exhibited its installation "Benefit Plate" at New York's trendy Freight and Volume Gallery, picking up positive reviews from the typically temperamental critics of The New York Times and the Village Voice.
+Last month the collective exhibited its installation "Benefit Plate" at New York's trendy Freight and Volume Gallery, picking up positive reviews from the typically tempera-mental critics of The New York Times and the Village Voice.
 Vanderbilt University commissioned a mural from the group in February, and in the same month, the collective created a sprawling immersive exhibition at Texas State University.
 Their projects have been exhibited in Mexico City and Kansas City, Mo., and next year are headed to San Antonio's McNay Art Museum and the University of Houston's Blaffer Art Museum.

-In December, the gang of 10 - who range in age from their late 20s to late 30s - made a huge splash at the Miami art fairs, arguably the contemporary arts world's biggest, buzziest annual gathering in the United States.
+In December, the gang of 10 who range in age from their late 20s to late 30s - made a huge splash at the Miami art fairs, arguably the contemporary arts world's biggest, buzziest annual gathering in the United States.
 With a commission from Arthouse, the Austin-based contemporary arts center, the collective made "Corner Store," an ersatz down-market convenience store completely stocked with artist-made versions of cheap products that were actually for sale.
 "Corner Store" netted the Pulse Miami Prize and the Viewer's Choice Award, burning up the Twitter streams and chatter of the fairs' A-list of collectors and curators.
-Kentucky hotelier Steve Wilson and his wife, Laura Lee Brown, major contemporary art collectors who opened the edgy, posh 21c Museum Hotel in Louisville largely to showcase their collective produced.
-(The same collectors have announced preliminary plans to open a hotel in Austin.)
+Kentucky hotelier Steve Wilson and his wife, Laura Lee Brown, major contemporary art collectors who opened the edgy, posh 21c Museum Hotel in Louisville largely to showcase their collection, bought "Corner Store" remarkable given that the installation was only the fourth project the collective produced.
+(Thesanecone cors have announced preliminary place to open a hotel in Austin)

-"I think what makes Okay Mountain Collective different from other artist collectives is that we didn't start because we wanted to make art together," says Allen.
+"I, think what makes Okay Mountain Gollective different from other artist collectives is that we didn't start because we wanted to make art together," says Allen.
 "The whole reason we are a team is because we were already doing this whole other thing together."